Overview of the Criminal Case Process in California Courts

 Misdemeanor cases are different and don't have this right – meaning you have to settle the case or go to trial.

-There are often numerous early disposition conferences, preliminary hearing dates, or pretrial conferences.
-On all of these dates, any issues of outstanding discovery can be dealt with while there are settlement negotiations in order to determine if the case can be resolved without contested litigation.
+Numerous early disposition conferences, preliminary hearing dates, or pretrial conferences are often held.
+On all of these dates, any outstanding discovery can be dealt with while settlement negotiations are held to determine whether the case can be resolved without contested litigation.

-If you defense attorney submits any type of motion that would require a formal hearing – like a motion to suppress evidence – the court could decide to hold the hearing on one of these setting dates.
-However, on a felony case, a motion to suppress in heard as part of the preliminary hearing.
+If your defense attorney submits any type of motion that would require a formal hearing—like a motion to suppress evidence—the court could decide to hold the hearing on one of these setting dates.
+However, in a felony case, a motion to suppress is heard as part of the preliminary hearing.

 Preliminary Hearing

-The preliminary hearing is a formal probable cause hearing that is similar to a jury trial.
-Legal arguments and witness testimony and is presented to the court – but it's important to note the burden of proof is substantially lower.
+The preliminary hearing is a formal probable cause hearing similar to a jury trial.
+Legal arguments and witness testimony are presented to the court, but the burden of proof is substantially lower.

-The prosecutor has to only show that probable cause exists to “hold you to answer” – meaning there is enough evidence to proceed to trial.
+The prosecutor only has to show probable cause to “hold you to answer,” meaning there is enough evidence to proceed to trial.

-This is far different than “proof beyond a reasonable doubt” that is required for a conviction at trial.
+This is far different from “proof beyond a reasonable doubt,” which is required for a conviction at trial.

-A preliminary hearing is an opportunity to find holes in the felony case and to cross-examine a prosecutor's witnesses.
-By showing strengths and weaknesses in the case, a preliminary hearing often persuades a prosecutor to make a settlement offer.
+A preliminary hearing is an opportunity to find holes in a felony case and cross-examine a prosecutor's witnesses.
+By showing the case's strengths and weaknesses, a preliminary hearing often persuades a prosecutor to make a settlement offer.
 Again, preliminary hearings don't occur on misdemeanor cases.

 Criminal Court Trial & Sentencing